barricklab/mutant-protein-stability/PyRosetta_stampede_compile_scripts/Readme.md

 `$ tar -xvzf rosetta_src_3.6_bundle.tar.gz`

-Compiling PyRosetta
+## Compiling PyRosetta on TACC Stampede

+Download these scripts from the BarrickLab github

 Locate the PyRosetta.develop directory in the source file, should be located here:

 `$ cd PATH/TO/ROSETTA/BUNDLE/tools/PyRosetta.develop`

-Download these scripts from the BarrickLab github: